Shengwang-Community/ShengwangChat-UIKit-rn/docs/v3/en/npm-package.en.md

 3. In the target project, modify the dependency path.

-For instance, in project A, in the `package.json` file, change the value of `react-native-chat-uikit` to `/Users/asterisk/Downloads/2024-04-19/react-native-chat-uikit-2.0.0-beta.0`.
+For instance, in project A, in the `package.json` file, change the value of `react-native-shengwang-chat-uikit` to `/Users/asterisk/Downloads/2024-04-19/react-native-shengwang-chat-uikit-2.0.0-beta.0`.

 ## Common Issues